Tampa Domestic Violence Defense Lawyer

 - False imprisonment

-The law does not define who is included in the scope of household or family member.
+The law does not define who is included in the scope of “household or family member.”
 For this reason, it is important to understand who could bring charges against you in a domestic violence case.
-A case could involve a current or former spouse, relatives by blood and law, a current or former roommate, a parent of a child or children.
+A case could involve a current or former spouse, blood relatives, in-laws, a current or former roommate, a parent of a shared child, children, or any other person in your family or with whom you share a home.

 Types of Domestic Violence